Branko Culina

-Branko Culina ([ˈtʃulina]; born 1 October 1957 in Zadar, Socialist Republic of Croatia, FPR Yugoslavia) is a association football coach and former player.
+Branko Culina ([ˈtʃulina]; born 1 October 1957) is a soccer coach and former player.
 He previously managed Sydney FC and the Newcastle Jets in the A-League.

-Club career
+Playing career

 Culina was born in Zadar, Socialist Republic of Croatia, FPR Yugoslavia and emigrated to Australia with his mother in 1968, at the age of 10, settling in Melbourne's Croatian community.
 His senior playing career began with St. Albans Saints where he captained the senior team at the age of 15.
 In 1974, he transferred to Essendon Croatia, he had seven successful years at the club which included winning the Victorian State Championship in 1978 and the Victorian treble (State Champions, Dockerty Cup and the State League Cup) in 1979.

 In 1980, he joined sister club Sydney Croatia before moving to National Soccer League club Blacktown City Demons.
 After a season at each he returned to Melbourne with St Albans Saints, where he remained until retiring 1988.